apelletm/apelletm.github.io/sources/content/home.rst

    :alt: picture of Alice Pellet--Mary
    :align: right

-Since November 2019, I am a post-doctoral researcher in the `COSIC team <https://www.esat.kuleuven.be/cosic/>`_ of KU Leuven, under the supervision of `Frederik Vercauteren <https://www.esat.kuleuven.be/cosic/people/frederik-vercauteren/>`_.
-I am interested in lattice based cryptography, and more specifically in algorithms to compute short vectors in structured lattices.
+Since February 2021, I am a CNRS researcher (chargée de recherche) at the university of Bordeaux.
+I am part of the Institut de Mathématiques de Bordeaux (`IMB <https://www.math.u-bordeaux.fr/imb/>`_) and of the `Lfant <https://lfant.math.u-bordeaux.fr/>`_ inria team.
+I am interested in lattice based cryptography, and more specifically in the hardness of algorithmic problems related to algebraically structured lattices.

+From November 2019 to January 2021, I was a post-doctoral researcher in the `COSIC team <https://www.esat.kuleuven.be/cosic/>`_ of KU Leuven, under the supervision of `Frederik Vercauteren <https://www.esat.kuleuven.be/cosic/people/frederik-vercauteren/>`_.

 From September 2016 to October 2019, I was a PhD student in the `LIP <http://www.ens-lyon.fr/LIP/>`_ laboratory, ENS de Lyon, under the direction of `Damien Stehlé <http://perso.ens-lyon.fr/damien.stehle/>`_.
 During my PhD, I worked on structured lattices, as well as cryptanalysis of obfuscators and multilinear maps.